Effect-TS/effect/docs/modules/Chunk.ts.md

 ## flatMap

-Returns a chunk with the elements mapped by the specified function.
+Applies a function to each element in a chunk and returns a new chunk containing the concatenated mapped elements.

 **Signature**